escapegameibk/host/README.md

 # TODO

-# Orphanage

-There was a dependency which required having a threshold be reached for multiple seconds.
-At the beginning there should be a noise, when the threshold is undertaken.
+## Postgresql

+It was requested, athat all data may be dumped into a postgresql database for later analysys.
+This is required to be added very carefully.

+## Timer length based dependency

+It was requested, that the program should be able to do something, in case the